rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_REMOVEINVENOBJ (hs_removeinvenobj.int)`

-Runs when an object is removed from a container or critter's inventory for any reason
+Runs when an object is removed from a container or critter's inventory for any reason.

 ```
 Obj     arg0 - the owner that the object is being removed from